satra/NiPyPe-Paper/nipype_paper.rst

 last run) and exploration of parameter space could ease this prototyping stage of workflow development.

-Methods sections in published articles are inadequate for replicating results.
+Methods sections in published articles are inadequate for reproducing results.

 A typical neuroimaging analysis process involves several different algorithms with different parameter choices.
-However, very few publications contain necessary information (e.g., data, scripts, computer code) to replicate results (however, see current manuscript submission policies for Science and PNAS).
-Accurately replicating the results of a study without such details is almost impossible.
+However, very few publications contain necessary information (e.g., data, scripts, computer code) to reproduce results (however, see current manuscript submission policies for Science and PNAS).
+Accurately reproducing the results of a study without such details is almost impossible.
 Furthermore, with a lack of standards for review, there is significant variability in the review process for screening of the appropriateness